lfai/model_openness_tool/DEPLOY.md

 ### Manual Invocation

 The Test and Deploy workflows can be invoked manually using the `workflow_dispatch` event.
-This can be useful when you need to deploy without going through the tests process or when deploying to the stage environment.
+This allows you to deploy to the production environment or to deploy without going through the tests process.

 ---